zakuArbor/blog/_posts/programming/2021-04-02-build-team.md

 ---

 Notice how each architecture may represent data size of a pointer or a long double differently?
 This can cause programs to behave differently which is very bad.
 Even different operating systems may represent data types differently and some data types may not even exist in another operating system.
 This can cause builds to break.
 These are build issues that are not rare to see when working on projects that can support different platforms.
-Also notice how there are two different types of endian each CPU architecture can support.
+Also notice how there are two different types of endian each CPU architecture can support (with the exception of CPU with bi-endian support where you just need to set a bit to change endians).